Musicals101.com

 b.
 March 15 or 21, 1867 (Chicago) - d.
 July 22, 1932 (New York City)

 The most famous producer in theatrical history began his career as manager for the strongman Sandow, transforming a sideshow performer into a major vaudeville star.
-Ziegfeld made his first splash on Broadway producing a series of musicals starring French music hall star Anna Held – who became his common law wife.
+Ziegfeld made his first splash on Broadway producing a series of musicals starring French music hall star Anna Held – who also became his common law wife.
 In 1907, Ziegfeld introduced his Follies, a popular series of revues that eventually had more than twenty editions.
-(After his death, The Shuberts staged several more editions, but none were in the same class as those supervised by Ziegfeld.)

 The Follies had one stated goal – "Glorifying the American Girl," and for many years Ziegfeld's chorus girls set the standard for beauty and glamour.
 Ziegfeld spared no expense on the Follies, bringing together many of the finest composers and comic talents in the business.
 Victor Herbert and George Gershwin contributed songs to various editions, and Irving Berlin wrote the series anthem – "A Pretty Girl is Like a Melody."
 Performers Fanny Brice, W.C.
 Fields, Nora Bayes, Eddie Cantor, Will Rogers and Bert Williams did some of their finest work in the Follies.
 Ziegfeld also produced several outstanding book musicals, including Rio Rita (1927), Show Boat (1927), Smiles (1928), and the Broadway staging of Noel Coward's Bittersweet (1929).

 Ziegfeld's personal life was as colorful as any of his shows.
-He dumped Anna Held to marry comedienne Billie Burke, and his infamous affairs with various Follies beauties made frequent headlines, most notably his torrid romance with Lillian Lorraine.
-Like Held before her, Burke learned to look the other way.
-But it should be noted that most of Ziegfeld's chorines insisted that their boss was a perfect gentleman who was always ready to assist them and their families with no expectation of sexual favors.
+When his frequent affairs drove away Anna Held, he married comedienne Billie Burke.
+His affairs with various Follies beauties made frequent headlines, most notably a torrid romance with Lillian Lorraine, but Burke often looked the other way.
+It should be noted that most of Ziegfeld's chorines insisted that their boss was a perfect gentleman who was always ready to assist them and their families with no expectation of sexual favors.
 When the Great Depression struck in 1930, ill-advised investments and a lifetime of profligate spending left Ziegfeld bankrupt.
 Seven decades after Ziegfeld's death, his name remains a synonym for Broadway at its most glamorous.
 For more on this extraordinary man, see Ziegfeld 101.